 - A thorough check of grounding systems to confirm proper installation and functionality.

-Interpreting Test Codes
+Interpreting EICR Test Codes and What They Mean

 Additionally, the clarity of your report is paramount.
 A well-documented EICR should list each test code and describe the inspection findings.
 This clarity helps you understand the current state of your electrical installations, plan future maintenance, and maintain compliance with safety standards.

-Circuit Details
+Circuit Details in Your EICR Report

 Fault detection plays a key role in circuit analysis.
 The report will outline any observed faults in the circuitry, such as short circuits or ground faults, and provide a detailed account of potential risks these issues pose.

-Certification and Compliance
+EICR Certification and Electrical Compliance

 Here’s what you should visualise when considering the breadth and depth of certification and compliance: